Search for activity in the centimeter band of Solar-type dwarfs with Earth-like planets on the RATAN-600 radio telescope: Observation mode and equipment.

 The observations were carried out in the spring months in the interval from 04/06/2018 to 05/07/2018 mainly at night.
 Observation mode - Southern sector with a flat reflector, movable feed -- secondary mirror \No2 with daily rolling on rails to combine with other observational programs.
-A standard set of ``Eridan-2''\cite{berlin2012} radiometers was used, the central wavelengths of which are 1.38, 2.68, 6.38, and additionally a 13.33cm radiometer.
-The recording was made by the acquisition system~\cite{Tsybulev2011} in an accelerated mode with a sample rate of about 18 Hz (period $\sim54.8ms$) for each frequency channel.
+A standard set of ``Eridan-2''\cite{berlin2012} and one addition radiometers were used, the central wavelengths and bandwidths of which are 1.38, 2.68, 6.38, 13.33 cm and 2.5, 0.8, 0.6, 0.4 GHz, respectively.
+The recording was made by the acquisition system~\cite{Tsybulev2011} in an accelerated mode with a sample rate of about 18 Hz (time resolution $\sim54.8$ms) for each frequency channel.
 Each radiometer used one horn each, the location and horizontal offsets from the focus of which are presented in Table \ref{horn}.
 A carriage with radiometers during the passage of sources through the ``knife'' pattern the antenna is fixed, that is, the possibility signal accumulation in a single observation is determined only by its width in each of the four frequency channels.
 Since the mode of operation of the receiving paths is modulation, a separate record was formed for each of the two half-cycles of the modulation.
 The resulting single observation file for each radiometer was the vector sum of these records.
-Separate viewing of each of the summarized records allows you to identify and identify a class of very narrow impulse noise in case of detection anomalies in statistical properties receiving signal.
+Separate viewing of each of the summarized records allows you to find and identify a class of very narrow impulse noise in case of detection anomalies in statistical properties receiving signal.